Here’s a look at the life of Louis Farrakhan, leader of the Nation of Islam.

 December 4, 1964 - Condemns rival Malcolm X in the NOI newspaper, Muhammad Speaks, saying “the die is set and Malcolm shall not escape… such a man is worthy of death.”

 February 21, 1965 - Malcolm X is assassinated.
-Louis X replaces him as the national spokesman of the Nation of Islam.
+Louis X replaces him as the national spokesman of the NOI.

-Late 1960s - Louis X takes the name Louis Abdul Farrakhan.
+Late 1960s - Takes the name Louis Abdul Farrakhan.

 May 1, 1985 - Announces acceptance of a $5 million interest-free loan from Libyan president Moammar Gadhafi.

-June 25, 1986 - Files a lawsuit against President Ronald Reagan, Secretary of State George Schultz, Secretary of Treasury James Baker and Attorney General Edwin Meese claiming the government's travel ban to and economic sanctions against Libya violates Farrakhan's freedom to worship and freedom of speech.
+June 25, 1986 - Files a lawsuit against US President Ronald Reagan, Secretary of State George Schultz, Secretary of Treasury James Baker and Attorney General Edwin Meese, claiming the government’s economic sanctions and travel ban on Libya violate Farrakhan’s freedom to worship and freedom of speech.

-June 3, 1987 - Lawsuit is terminated after a district court judge upholds economic sanctions against Libya and prevents the repayment of the $5 million loan.
+June 3, 1987 - Farrakhan’s lawsuit against the government is terminated after a district court judge upholds economic sanctions against Libya and prevents the repayment of the $5 million loan.

 1991 - Receives first prostate cancer diagnosis.

 October 16, 1995 - Organizes the Million Man March, also known as the Day of Atonement, on the Mall in Washington, DC.
-NOI claims between 1 and 2 million men gathered to hear 12 hours of speeches on the commitment of black men to take responsibility for improving themselves, their families and communities.
-The National Park Service estimates between 450,000 and 600,000.
+The event features 12 hours of speeches on the commitment of black men to take responsibility for improving themselves, their families and communities.

 April 1999 - Prostate cancer reoccurrence requires emergency surgery at Howard University.

-May 10, 2000 - Appears on "60 Minutes" with Mike Wallace and Malcolm X's daughter, Qubilah Bahiyah Shabazz, and says he regrets that his writing may have influenced others to assassinate Malcolm X. "I may have been complicit in words that I spoke leading up to February 21 ...
-I acknowledge that and regret that any word that I have said caused the loss of life of a human being."
+May 10, 2000 - Appears on “60 Minutes” with Malcolm X’s daughter, Qubilah Bahiyah Shabazz, and says he regrets that his writing may have influenced others to assassinate Malcolm X.

-October 15, 2005 - Organizes and speaks at the Million More Movement at the Mall in Washington, DC.
-This time, people of all ethnicities are welcome, as well as the LGBT population.
+October 15, 2005 - Organizes and speaks at the Million More Movement at the Mall in Washington, DC, commemorating the 10th anniversary of the Million Man March.

-September 22, 2006 - Releases a letter stating he is giving up many day-to-day duties as leader of the Nation of Islam due to illness, but will remain its leader.
+September 22, 2006 - Releases a letter stating he is giving up many day-to-day duties as leader of the NOI due to illness, but will remain its leader.

-January 6-30, 2007 - Farrakhan undergoes a successful 12-hour surgery to remove his prostate and cancerous colon tissue.
-He remains in the hospital for five weeks to recuperate.
+January 6, 2007 - Farrakhan undergoes a successful surgery to remove his prostate and cancerous colon tissue.